robert-hill/robertallenhill.com/content/about.md

 ### Personal Life

-I am a southerner who moved west like a million others like me and settled in San Franciso.
+I am a southerner who moved west like a million others like me and settled in San Francisco.
 I live with my wonderful partner of nine years and a wonderfully fluffy orange cat that we love.

 I am an avid cyclist with thousands of touring miles under the belt.
 I also enjoy hiking and climbing, ham radio, and stargazing as much as I can.
 ### How can you reach me?